 The compensation available in personal injury cases generally falls into two categories: compensatory and punitive damages.
 Compensatory damages are intended to make an injured person “whole” or to bring that person back to the position that he or she was in before the accident.
 That includes money for doctor’s bills and other medical costs, property damage, and missed wages due to time away from work after the accident.
 Punitive damages are designed to punish a responsible party for particularly reprehensible conduct.
 In order to obtain punitive damages, you must show that the person or entity being sued caused you injury through “willful, wanton, or reckless conduct.”

-If you or a loved one has been injured in an accident in Florence, Darlington, Hartsville, or elsewhere in South Carolina, contact us online or call Attorney Tuck at 843-393-2201 to arrange a consultation.
+If you or a loved one has been injured in an accident in Florence, Darlington, Hartsville, or elsewhere in South Carolina, send us an email or call Attorney Tuck at 843-393-2201 to arrange a consultation.
 We are conveniently located in the historic old Bank of Darlington Building at 54 Public Square in downtown Darlington.
 We serve clients across the state, including in Darlington, Chesterfield, Bishopville, Myrtle Beach, and Sumter.